The Promised Return of the Culture Hero

 “It is believed by both the American Indian and the Hindu that at the present time the buffalo or bull is on his last leg, and he is very nearly bald.”

-This tradition of the buffalo losing a leg and hairs during each age fits the theme in Christian and Book of Mormon scripture of gradual loss of truth and eventual apostasy from when divine messengers originally delivered it.
+This tradition of the buffalo losing a leg and hairs during each age fits the theme in Christian and LDS scripture of gradual loss of truth and eventual apostasy from when divine messengers originally delivered it.
 The answer to this is a renewal from heaven.
 We have reached an age of the last leg of the buffalo in Christianity, Mormonism, and in the traditions and faith of the Native American, and an age of renewal where heaven delivers it anew is upon us.

-The Introduction of the Teachings and Commandments in my scriptures speak these four ages in the terms of generations.
+The Introduction of the Teachings and Commandments in my scriptures speak of these four ages in the terms of generations.

 “Following the martyrdom of Joseph and Hyrum, the saints floundered without a prophet, and it wasn’t long before the restoration that Joseph had established found itself in apostasy.
-With the death of Eldred G. Smith in 2013 (Eldred being the fourth generation from Hyrum Smith to serve as Patriarch to the LDS Church), the heavens were once again opened, and the Lord set his hand again the second time to recover his people (Jacob 1:4; emphasis added) and to establish Zion.”
+With the death of Eldred G. Smith in 2013 (Eldred being the fourth generation from Hyrum Smith to serve as Patriarch to the LDS Church), the heavens were once again opened, and the Lord set his hand again the second time to recover his people and to establish Zion.”
 T&C Introduction

 (Note: this apostasy is not acknowledged by the LDS church, nor is how the heavens have once again been opened that this mentions)